-References containing groundwater quality information were also collected.
-Data used in reference studies was not generally available for incorporation into the database.
-Therefore, references cite conditions that are not represented in collected data but are used to enhance understanding of groundwater quality conditions beyond available data.
+References containing groundwater quality information were also compiled.
+The information included in these references are used to enhance understanding of groundwater quality conditions beyond available data.
 References used in this section include:

 - Singer and Swarzensky, 1970 Pumpage and Ground-Water Storage Depletion in Cuyama Valley, 1947-1966.
 This report focused on groundwater depletion, but also included information about groundwater quality. - USGS, 2008 Groundwater-Quality Data in the South Coast Interior Basins Study Unit, 2008: Results from the California Groundwater Ambient Monitoring and Assessment (GAMA) Program.
 This study performed water quality testing on 12 wells in the Cuyama Valley and tested for a variety of constituents. - SBCWA 2011 Santa Barbara County 2011 Groundwater Report.
 This report provided groundwater conditions throughout the County, and provided water quality information for the Cuyama Valley. - USGS 2013c Geology, Water-Quality, Hydrology, and Geomechanics of the Cuyama Valley Groundwater Basin, California, 2008-12.
 This report investigated a wide variety of groundwater components including water quality.